 The benefits of Pre-shipment Inspection are highlighted below:

-2) It is easier for the exporters to correct any situations of defect.
+2) It is easier for the exporters to correct any situation of defect.

-3) It provides assurance that the buyers are not paying for defected goods and enjoy the peace of mind of receiving what they wish.
+3) It provides assurance that the buyers are not paying for defective goods and enjoy the peace of mind of receiving what they wish.

 4) Helps to avoid returns which in turn protects the brand’s face.